 My advice is to be conservative in your approach because what you don’t want is a recurrent injury.

-a) Stand up and use a chair, table or worktop for support and balance.
+Stand up and use a chair, table or worktop for support and balance.
 Keep the feet flat on the floor and bend your knee 30/40 degrees, only as pain or discomfort allows, then straighten your legs.

 You can do this exercise for 30 seconds, then stop for 30 seconds, repeating 3 times.

-b) Stand up (using a chair, as in the exercise above) on your toes and raise your heels as far as comfortable, then lower.
+As in the exercise above) on your toes and raise your heels as far as comfortable, then lower.
 You can do this exercise slowly or fast as pain or discomfort allows.

 Complete 3 sets of 10 repetitions.

-c) Stand with one foot in front of the other and imagine you are standing on a rope or walking on a line.
+Imagine you are standing on a rope or walking on a line.
 Do this along the side of a wall or work surface in case you lose your balance.
 Walk the length of a room or corridor several times.

-d) Stand up, as in exercises “a” and “b”.
 Bend your knees 30/40 degrees, then straighten your legs and raise up on your toes, then lower yourself.
 This is a combination of “a” and “b” exercises.

 Again, you can do this exercise quickly or slowly as pain allows.